jocpae/VesselGraph/README.md

 Go to `VesselGraph/source/baseline_models/node_classification/` and select go a `MODEL` directory to run

-e.g. to run GNN, one needs to use the following `python3 gnn.py --load_state_dict --test_only --dataset DATASET_NAME`
+e.g. to run GNN, one needs to use the following `python3 gnn.py --model_states STATE_DICT_NAME --test_only --dataset DATASET_NAME`

 The same applies for the other models